 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.

 In addition to safety and reliability, BCES is committed to looking after the environment of our region.
 We recycle most of the tree materials we prune or remove.
-Clipping are chipped and used for mulch.
+Brush and clippings are chipped and used for mulch.

 Overhead Power Line Safety